 - Critical or Terminal Illness.
 An adoptee who presently has a diagnosed critical or terminal illness, particularly one with a genetic component.

 - Descendant.
-Are seeking an OBC for a deceased adopted parent who 1) if he/she were still alive, would meet one or more of the priorities listed above or 2) the law in the adoptee’s state of birth prohibits you from obtaining the adoptee’s original birth certificate.
+Are seeking an OBC for a deceased adopted ancestor who 1) if he/she were still alive, would meet one or more of the priorities listed above or 2) the law in the adoptee’s state of birth prohibits you from obtaining the adoptee’s original birth certificate.

 - Missing Information.
 While you may have obtained a copy of an OBC, a parent’s name or other identifying information was not included on the original document or registration, such as a birthfather’s name.